Pepijnk12/REMLA/README.md

 ## Docker
 Dockerfiles are found in the docker folder.
 Note that the build context should be the root project folder, and not the folder the dockerfile is contained in.
-There is a base image, which is extended by a "local" version (uses local version of files for testing purposes), and a "remote" version which pulls its information from version control (todo).

 To build the inference API:
 `docker build -f docker/inference-api/Dockerfile -t inference-api .`